 Beginning May 1996, the Uniform CPA Examination became nondisclosed.
 For each exam section, candidates are required to agree to a Statement of Confidentiality, which states that they will not divulge the nature and content of any exam question.
-In April of 2004, the CPA exam became computer-based.
-Candidates take the exam at Prometric sites in the 54 jurisdictions in which the CPA exam is offered.
-From April 5, 2004, going forward the CPA exam is offered continually during the testing windows shown below.
+The CPA exam is computer-based, and candidates take the exam at Prometric sites in the 55 jurisdictions in which the exam is offered.
+The CPA exam is offered continually during the testing windows shown below.